National Blues Museum

-The National Blues Museum is a 501(c)(3) non-profit museum in St. Louis, Missouri, United States, dedicated to exploring the musical history and impact of the blues.
-It exists as an entertainment and educational resource focusing on blues music.
-The Museum offers a rotating collection of exhibits, live performances in the Lumiere Place Legends room, and is available for private events.
+The National Blues Museum was a 501(c)(3) non-profit museum in St. Louis, Missouri, United States, dedicated to exploring the musical history and impact of the blues.
+It existed as an entertainment and educational resource focusing on blues music.
+The Museum offered a rotating collection of exhibits, live performances in the Lumiere Place Legends room, and was available for private events.